Genetics and Immune Disorders

 Some disorders make the immune system unable to fight off infections.
 In other disorders,

-the immune system actually attacks the body’s cells or organs the same way it would
+the immune system actually attacks the body’s cells or organs, as it would attack

-attack an infection.
-This is what happens in autoimmune disorders like lupus and rheumatoid
+an infection.
+This is what happens in autoimmune disorders such as lupus and rheumatoid

 Immune disorders and genes

 Genes are the building blocks of human growth and development.
-They determine many
+They control many features,

-characteristics, like hair and eye color.
-Genes also affect the way the immune system
+such as hair and eye color.
+Genes also affect the way the immune system works or how

-functions or how it responds to threats.
-Primary immunodeficiency disorders are present
+it responds to threats.
+Primary immunodeficiency disorders are present at birth.
+They

-at birth.
-They are inherited, which means they are related to genes passed from one
+are often inherited.
+This means they are linked to genes passed from one generation

-generation to another.
+to another.
 Some immune disorders are diagnosed at or shortly after birth.
+Other immune

-Other immune disorders may not be diagnosed until later in childhood or early adulthood.
+disorders may not have symptoms.
+Or they may be diagnosed until later in childhood

-Researchers continue to learn how genes influence immune disorders.
-For example, one
+Researchers keep learning how genes affect immune disorders.
+For example, one genetic

-genetic defect may block certain cells defending the body.
-Another defect might prevent
+defect may block certain cells defending the body.
+Another defect might stop the removal

 Symptoms of an immune disorder include: